 ● Easy to maintain and durable material

 Dogs tend to scratch the material, eat treats and rub their ears or vomit and some may end up urinating on them.
-So it is important that the material is completely compatible to wash and is durable with the washes when you are investing in it.
+It is important that the pet bed material is completely washable and is durable to sustain many washes over time.

 Care and Safety Tips for your Dogs